PuntoCommerce/marketing-cloud-connector/docs/3_2_MCConnectorInstallation-RealtimeAnalyticsConfiguration.md

 - Basket
     - Type: `dw.order.Basket`

-If the above available events are insufficient, and you want to introduce your own events to be used for tracking, you *should* be able to do something like:
+If you want to introduce your own events to be used for tracking,use something like this:

 ```
 const HookMgr = require('dw/system/HookMgr');